masurp/specr/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example of how to use the major functions in this package

 ``` r
 # Simulating some data